 Petitioner Susan B. Anthony List (SBA) is pro-life organization that criticized Congressman Steve Driehaus, who voted for the Affordable Care Act.
 The pro-life group said that Driehaus supported tax-supported abortion care.
 Driehaus filed a complaint with the Ohio Elections Commission, alleging this statement was false.

-Ohio Elections Commission moves to consider if group violated false-statements law
+Ohio Elections Commission moved to consider if group violated false-statements law

 A panel of the Commission determined there was probable cause that the pro-life group violated the false statements law.
 SBA then filed suit in federal district court, alleging that the law violated the First Amendment.